On Primes of Ordinary and Hodge-Witt Reduction: Primes of Hodge-Witt reduction

-We will recall a few facts about CM abelian varieties.
-For a modern reference for CM abelian varieties reader may consult \cite{conrad-book}.
-Let $K$ be a CM field.
-Let $L$ be a number field and let $A$ be an abelian variety over $L$ with $\End^0_L(A)=K$.
-In other words $L$ is an abelian variety with complex multiplication (``CM'') by $K$.
-We will assume that , by passing to a finite extension i if required that $L$ contains \begin{enumerate} \item the galois closure $N$ of $K$ \item and that $A$ has good reduction at all finite primes of $L$. \end{enumerate} Assumption $(2)$ is guaranteed by the theory of Complex multiplication (see \cite{conrad-book}).
 Let $\Phi$ be the CM-type of $A$.
 Let $E(K,\Phi)$ be the reflex field.
 In this situation by \cite{yu04} we know that the Dieudonne module of the reduction $\bar{A}$ at any finite prime $\wp$ of $L$ is determined by $\Phi$ and the splitting of rational primes in $K$.

-In particular it is possible to determine completely the reduction type of $A$ from the decomposition of $p$ in $\O_K$.
-But in general this is a complicated combinatorial problem (see \cite{goren10,sugiyama12,zaytsev12}) depending on the galois closure of $K$ and also on the CM-type.
+In particular, it is possible to completely determine the reduction type of $A$ from the decomposition of $p$ in $\O_K$.
+But in general this is a complicated combinatorial problem (see \cite{goren10,sugiyama14,zaytsev13}) depending on the galois closure of $K$ and also on the CM-type (readers will find \Cref{hodge-witt-cm-example} useful).
 In the present section we give sufficient conditions on prime decomposition of $p$ which allows us to conclude the infinitude of primes of Hodge-Witt and ordinary reduction for $A$.
 Before proceeding we make some elementary observations.

 \begin{definition} Let $K/\Q$ be a finite extension.
 Let $p$ be a prime number which is unramified in $K$.
-We say that $p$ \textit{splits almost completely} in $K$ and we have a prime factorization:
+We say that $p$ \textit{splits almost completely} in $K$ if we have a prime factorization:

 with $n\geq [K:\Q]-1$ if $[K:\Q]>2$ and $n=[K:\Q]$ if $[K:\Q]\leq 2$.
 We say that $p$ \textit{splits completely} in $K$ if we have a prime factorization:

 with $n=[K:\Q]$.
 Let $f_i$ be the degree of the residue field extension of $\wp_i$ over $\Z/p$.
 Then the \textit{residue field degree sequence} of $p$ in $K$ is the tuple $(f_1,f_2,\ldots)$. \end{definition}